yylmm/CVE/Template/sql.md

 ```

-The potential injection point is located within the `xxx` function in `admin_class.php`.
-This function directly utilizes the `$id` variables to construct a database query without employing parameterized queries or proper data sanitization measures.
+The potential injection point is located in `manage_inv.php`.
+This file directly utilizes the `$id`  variables to construct a database query without employing parameterized queries or proper data sanitization measures.

 ```